sarahmurphy86/sarah_murphy_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1/testing_task_1.md

     return "You have a total of" + total end end

-# Change the def self method to cards_total(cards)
-# Change total to equal zero i.e. needs a starting point to add to
+# Change total to equal zero i.e. needs a starting point/counter to add to
 # Change the +total to a string - interpolation
 # Add an extra end for the class
 ```